18F/handbook/docs/03-policies/2019-summit.md

 - Food up to \$25/day travel days
 - Food up to \$50 for Saturday coworking
 - Travel to/from airports (please consider public transportation)
-- Materials you’ve been asked to purchase by the Summit planning team
+- Materials you've been asked to purchase by the Summit planning team

 ##### Already covered by CivicActions